emresaglam/bloomsky-to-keen.io/README.md

 - Wait what?
 Why are you converting units?
 Don't you know that bloomsky has an SI API?

 I do know, but the SI unit returns Pressure as an integer, which ends up plotting the Pressure graphs as increments of 1.
 That doesn't look pretty :(

+- Why is this written like a batch file?

+I use this to pull data every 5 mins with a cronjob.
+It just works! :)